jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 If the plot appears as a flat line or shows only one value oscillating while rotating the wheel, the issue may be related to the wire connection or the positioning of the encoder.

-In my case, the issue was that the encoder mount was too far from the magnet.
+In my case, the problem was that the encoder mount was too far from the magnet.
 Additionally, the two channels were angled relative to the magnet.
 The A3144 sensor’s Channels A and B must be close to and parallel to the magnet’s side to detect the magnetic field while the motor shaft spins.
 Here is a picture of a properly installed motor encoder mount.

 <a href="/assets/motor_encoder/IMG_3068.jpeg" target="_blank">
   <img src="/assets/motor_encoder/IMG_3068.jpeg" width="600" />
 </a>

 ### Encoder Count Per Revolution
-To use the encoder in ROS2 Control, an important parameter is enc_counts_per_rev.
-This refers to the encoder counts generated for one full revolution of the wheel or motor shaft.
+To use the encoder in ROS2 Control, an important parameter is enc_counts_per_rev, which refers to the encoder counts generated for one full revolution of the wheel or motor shaft.

 This parameter is defined in "ros2_control.xacro" and is used in the "read" and "write" functions of the hardware interface "DiffDriveArduinoHardware" to calculate the velocity command sent to the motor, as well as to compute the robot's current pose and velocity.